diablodale/dp.docs/docs/_max/attributes/skeleton.md

   4 = Part of the player's body is out of frame above the camera's field of view.
   8 = Part of the player's body is out of frame below the camera's field of view.
   _Example:_ quality = 5 indicates the player's body is out of frame to the camera's right (1) and above (4).
 1 + 4 = 5.
-  > :memo: Some sensors may not support user quality output
+  > 📝 Some sensors may not support user quality output

 ## Skeleton Joints